grrrwaaa/max_oculus/README.md

 oculus
 ======

+**This repository is frozen on the Oculus 0.4.4 SDK/driver, for the developer kit.
+For using newer drivers and the current consumer Oculus (as well as the HTC Vive), take a look at the [Max Worldmaking Package](https://github.com/worldmaking/Max_Worldmaking_Package).**

 A Max/MSP/Jitter object to provide access to the Oculus Rift HMD via the LibOVR SDK.

 For development history & feedback, also [see discussion on the C74 forum](http://www.cycling74.com/forums/topic/oculus-rift).